-SCQ will maintain existing production and sale levels of two million tons per a year with 30 percent of the material being overburden and fines.
-The annual two million tons a year includes production and sales from the rock plant (aggregate and sand), recycle plant (concrete and asphalt), topsoil plant, salable products generated from overburden and fines, and imported aggregate material from Lehigh.
+SCQ will maintain existing maximum production and sale levels of two million tons per a year with 5 percent of the material being overburden and fines.
+The annual two million tons a year includes production and sales from the rock plant (aggregate and sand), recycle plant (concrete and asphalt), topsoil plant, and salable products generated from overburden and fines.